OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

 First & Last
 ------------

-(2.3) These aggregators will return the first or the last data point in the downsampling interval.
+These aggregators will return the first or the last data point in the downsampling interval.
 E.g. if a downsample bucket consists of the series ``2, 6, 1, 7`` then the ``first`` aggregator will return ``1`` and ``last`` will return ``7``.
 Note that this aggregator is only useful for downsamplers.

-When used as a group-by aggregator, the results are indeterminate as the ordering of time series retrieved from storage and held in memory is not consistent from TSD to TSD or execution to execution.
+..
+WARNING:: When used as a group-by aggregator, the results are indeterminate as the ordering of time series retrieved from storage and held in memory is not consistent from TSD to TSD or execution to execution.

 Max
 ---